What’s Sencha Cmd 4‘s biggest new feature introduced to date? It’s the “Sencha app watch” command!

-In previous releases of Sencha Cmd, the commands performed a single task and exited on completion.
+In previous releases of Sencha Cmd, a command could perform only a single task, which exited upon completion.
 Everyday tasks boiled down to three common commands that you needed to run depending on the nature of your changes:

 - sencha ant sass — This command rebuilt the CSS files from the Sass source code.
 This was run when any *.scss files changed.
 With Ext JS 4.1, you could have alternatively used “compass watch” to update your Sass by detecting changes to the file system.